Chippewa River (Wisconsin): Journey of a log

 Logging camps upstream cut logs to send to each mill.
 Generally the logging camp was constructed in the fall, near timber that the logging company had rights to, near a water source, and within a few miles of a river or decent-sized stream.
 The shanties (buildings) were rough, low structures built from whatever trees were handy.
 In the cold days of winter, lumberjacks would crawl out of their bunks before dawn, walk out into the woods, and fell trees with axes.
 A pair of sawyers would remove the limbs and saw the trees into logs - typically sixteen feet long.
-A "scaler" measured each log and stamped the mark of its lumber company on the end.
+A "scaler" measured each log and stamped the mark of his lumber company on the end.
 A "skidder" and his oxen (or horses) pulled each log out to a skidway in the woods.
 There a teamster loaded the logs onto a sleigh and his horses pulled them to a river or stream bank - usually less than six miles away.
 Then they were piled up into "rollways" or pushed onto the ice, waiting for spring.

 In the early years, supplies were hauled up the river as far as Chippewa Falls on keelboats.
 Steamboats began to travel up to Eau Claire starting around the early 1850s.
 Above Chippewa Falls, the tote road was the main way to move supplies and men to the camps upriver.
 The Chippewa Trail was a tote road that ran from Chippewa Falls north for about thirty-five miles to Big Bend in modern Rusk County, then followed the west bank of the Chippewa River roughly along what is now highway 40 past the sites of modern Bruce and Radisson to a place called Trading Post, which now lies beneath the Chippewa Flowage.
 This tote road was especially busy in spring and fall; during one trip down the trail in November of 1873 a traveler counted sixty horse teams and about 200 men walking.
 By 1878 a livery stable in Chippewa Falls operated a horse-pulled stage on the trail.
 Every five or ten miles along the way was a stopping place, which ranged from a backwoods hotel to a barn where men and horses could rest for the night under a roof.
 At the Hall-Raynor stopping place near modern Ojibwa a visitor recalled, "you had to step high at night after the stoppers retired, as 100 men often slept on the floor."

 April 1869 log jam at Paint Creek Rapids above Chippewa Falls, from an engraving in Harper's Weekly.
 When a boom broke upstream, 150 million board feet of logs piled up into a jam as high as 30 feet and reaching 15 miles up the river.